 The following is what I believe to be some timeless wisdom for all those whose self-esteem has been badly shaken by a relationship breakdown.
-I also want to preface this with the point that none of the experiences shared that night involved children, thankfully!
-If it did, then I believe these strategies would need to be modified somewhat.

 1. Don’t Sabotage Yourself